Adrift (The Lord of the Rings: The Rings of Power): Writing

 The Raft of the Medusa by Théodore Géricault inspired the scene where Galadriel comes across a raft of survivors in the ocean.

-After Galadriel's "leap of faith" into the ocean at the end of the first episode, she is forced to start swimming back to Middle-earth.
+After Galadriel's "leap of faith" into the ocean at the end of the first episode, "A Shadow of the Past", she is forced to swim back to Middle-earth.
 The showrunners envisioned the episode as a survival story but in the ocean rather than a more traditional environment like a desert.
 They took inspiration from the film Lawrence of Arabia (1962).
 Her coming across a raft of survivors was inspired by the painting The Raft of the Medusa (1818–19) by Théodore Géricault.
 The showrunners felt Galadriel's meeting with new human character Halbrand on the raft was in-line with other chance meetings in Tolkien's writings.
 They enjoyed the ambiguity of whether this is truly an accidental meeting or if other forces are at play.
 Halbrand actor Charlie Vickers said his character initially trusts Galadriel out of his survival instinct and becomes fascinated with her, leading to him saving her life during the storm sequence.